 Now, if you buy the regular seeds that we have in stock at Blimburnseeds.com you must keep in mind that you must know how to differentiate between male and female plants.

 In female weed plants, you will notice that they produce pistils (the reproductive parts of a flower) that grow in buds (flowers that develop on the leaves, with a cluster on each side).
-On the contrary, male cannabis plants, They produce small green sacs filled with pollen in the node areas.
+Male cannabis plants produce small green sacs filled with pollen in the node areas.

-Once the sacs of a male or intersex plant mature they open and release the pollen inside, pollinating nearby female flowers, potentially compromising the psychoactive potential of the buds of female cannabis plants.
-If you do not want to make a selection for new genetics or sexual reproduction of plants, we recommend eliminating the cannabis males from your crop.
+Once the sacs of a male or intersex plant mature they open and release the pollen inside, pollinating nearby female flowers, which could potentially compromise the psychoactive potential of the female cannabis buds.
+If you do not want to make a new genetic strain or reproduce your plants we recommend eliminating the male cannabis plants from your crop.

 Triggering the Flowering Phase

-As we already mentioned in the previous point, pre-flowering occurs before flowering and takes 1-3 weeks.
+As we mentioned before, pre-flowering occurs before flowering and takes 1-3 weeks.
 After this process, the actual flowering phase begins.
-It is during flowering when the buds begin to develop and for that it requires a series of specific nutrients.
+It is during flowering when the buds begin to develop and requires a series of specific nutrients.

-Now when the buds are fully developed, you can think about harvesting.
-This occurs approximately between week 8 to 10 of flowering, depending on the type of genetics you grow because in the case of the purest sativa-type cannabis varieties, flowering can take 10-12 weeks or even longer.
+When the buds are fully developed, you can think about harvesting.
+This occurs approximately between week 8 to 10 of flowering, depending on the type of genetics you grow.
+In the case of the purest sativa-type cannabis varieties, flowering can take 10-12 weeks or even longer.

-So, to determine if the cannabis plant is ready for harvest, observe the pistils of the cola buds, which will change from white to reddish orange, and the trichome heads, which will go from being transparent to a milky, opaque color and, finally, amber.
+To determine if the cannabis plant is ready for harvest, observe the pistils of the cola buds, which will change from white to reddish orange and the trichome heads, will go from being transparent to a milky, opaque color and, finally, amber.

-The amber hue means a higher ratio of CBD to THC cannabinoids in the resin.
-For this reason, the best way to harvest your cannabis plants is to see the trichomes on the flowers and leaves and these should have a cloudy white color, similar to when cloudy water comes out of the tap at home.
+The amber hue means a higher ratio of CBD to THC cannabinoids are in the resin.
+The best time to harvest your cannabis plants is when the trichomes on the flowers and leaves have a cloudy white color, similar to when cloudy water comes out of the tap at home.

 Nutrient Adjustments